 The NVIDIA SHIELD Android TV Pro 4K gives you tons of flexibility with what you want to do with it that the other media players can’t match.

-You have a Plex Media Server built-in, 2x USB 3.0 ports for storage expansion, USB cameras, keyboards, controllers.
+You have a Plex Media Server built-in, 2x USB 3.0 ports for storage expansion, USB cameras, keyboards, and controllers.
 This has all kinds of connectivity including Gigabit Ethernet, dual-band AC Wi-Fi, and Bluetooth 5.0.
-You want apps, no problems there, you will access to thousands of apps and games.
+If you want apps, no problems there, you will access thousands of apps and games.
 Built-in Google Assistant or Amazon’s Alexa AI makes it a snap to give it voice commands.

 This streaming device from NVIDIA is made for an exceptional home TV experience but is also one of the most costly.
 Coming in at $200, this price is a major consideration you have to make.
 If you just want something to stream TV shows and movies, this isn’t the right choice for you.
 If on the other hand, you want to connect a controller and get to gaming, it’s basically a console that lets you do just that.

 - Dedicated Netflix button for one-touch content access

 - Plex Media Server built-in, 3 GB RAM, and 16 GB storage.

 - High price for a streaming device, but gives you superior gaming.

 7. Newest Amazon Streaming Player: Fire TV Stick 4K Max streaming device, Wi-Fi 6, Alexa Voice Remote (includes TV controls)